jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 4) More inclusive research teams

-Individuals have been shown to be more trusting when research teams include members that are similar to themselves. [@griffith_determinants_2020]
+As stated earlier, individuals have been shown to be more trusting when research teams include members that are similar to themselves [@griffith_determinants_2020].

 5) More inclusive practices

 When obtaining information about gender, researchers should collect more informative information such as the model proposed in @chen_approach_2019.
 Similarly, more detailed information about ancestry could also lead to more informative findings about specific populations.

+6) If possible aim for funding for clinical trials from an institute that is supportive of the recruitment of more representative samples.

 ## What does it take for clinical research to be ethical?